waynecabanto/python-tp-challenge/README.md

 The application inside the container is served using Gunicorn.
 Using the default Flask server is not recommended for production and should only be used for development.

+Repository rules:
+---
+- cannot push to main directly except for admins
+- required PR before merging to main
+- required to pass status checks first before able to merge
+- required at least 1 reviewer to code review and approve

 GH Actions workflow:
 ---
 #### testing: